fpolar/Vacuum-Tube-Studio/README.md

   - finesse the values to make it feel tighter

 - drawing on client side way better than what it sends, fix that
-  - it may just be a speed issue, drawing a little slowly works fine
+  - it may just be a speed/latency issue, drawing a little slowly works fine
     - this might be ok, people draw slowly when on mobile
   - sometimes just switching to dots only fixes it for some reason